shimamchan/codecard/functions/oci.md

  - Prepare a key pair
  - Choose a compartment for your resources
- - Prepare a cloud network
+ - Prepare a Virtual Cloud Network
  - Launch an Oracle Linux instance
  - Connect to the Oracle Linux instance